Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

-State space $\mathcal{S}$ consists of the distances between the AV and each target vehicle (TV), including $\{d_1,d_2,...,d_8\}$, as shown in Fig. \ref{distances}, and also the AV longitudinal velocity ($v_x$).
-After computing the required parameters for the state of the system, they are normalized between 0 and 1.
-This is the data preprocessing step and required for better convergence of the DRL network.
-To normalize the distance between the AV and TVs, we divide each distance by the radar range $R$, as shown in Fig. \ref{distances}.
+\textbf{State Space. } The state space $\mathcal{S}$ consists of the distances between the AV and each target vehicle (TV), including $\{d_1,d_2,...,d_8\}$, as shown in Figure~\ref{dist1}, and also the AV longitudinal velocity ($v_x$).
+After computing the required parameters for the state of the system, they are normalized between $0$ and $1$.
+This is the data pre-processing step and required for better convergence of the DRL network.
+To normalize the distance between the AV and TVs, we divide each distance by the radar range $R$, as shown in Figure~\ref{dist1}.
 Also, we divide the velocity of the AV by the maximum value in each time step.
 Thus, the state can be represented as $s_t = \{\bar{d_1},\bar{d_2},...,\bar{d_8},\bar{l},\bar{v}_x\}$, where $\bar{d_i}=\frac{d_i}{R}$ and $\bar{v}_x=\frac{v_x}{v_{max}}$. $v_{max}$ is the maximum the maximum allowed speed in the highway.
-We extract the state, from the sorrounding vehicles information, using the logical rules defined in the SLP core, as shown in Fig. \ref{DQNSL}.
+We extract the state, from the surrounding vehicles information, using the logical rules defined in the SLP core, as shown in Figure~\ref{DQNSL}.